The buffers are composed of a body and a plate equipped with a rod (the plunger).

 Depending on the case and availability, these items will be made of brass or nickel silver.
 For each wagon, I give you the approximate dimensions of the buffers.

-To facilitate centering and consolidate the soldering of the plate on the rod, the plate is 0.8 mm drilled in the middle and a short section of nickel silver round of the same diameter is inserted there.
-The assembly is slided into the rod, then the whole is soldered with flux and, if possible, silver solder, a little harder than that the leaded one.
+To facilitate centring and consolidate the soldering of the plate on the rod, the plate is 0.8 mm drilled in the middle and a short section of nickel silver round of the same diameter is inserted there.
+The assembly is slid into the rod, then the whole is soldered with flux and, if possible, silver solder, a little harder than that the leaded one.

 Finally, the ø 0.8 rod portion that protrudes from the plate is flush with a file, and the plate dimensions are adjusted as indicated above.